ThaliaZn/EU-Fintech-Insights/README.md

      Cleaned Excel files with real-life data obtained from Eurostat<br><br>

-- /Data Visualization - Jupyter.ipynb
+- /Dataset Validation and Analysis - Jupyter.ipynb

-   This Jupyter notebook includes visualizations of the generated dataset, aiming to verify its alignment with Eurostat values.
-It utilizes Matplotlib and Seaborn to present:
+   This Jupyter notebook contains visualizations of the synthetic dataset generated using Python, with the aim of validating its consistency with Eurostat data.
+Utilizing Matplotlib and Seaborn, the notebook presents the following visualizations:
-   - KDE Plot for Age Distribution
+   - KDE Plot showcasing the distribution of ages within the dataset
-   - Boxplot for Income Distribution by Country
+   - Boxplot illustrating the distribution of income by country
-   - Line plot for Average Internet Usage for Banking by Age and Education Level
+   - Line plot depicting the average internet usage for banking across different age groups and education levels
-   - Bar plot to visualize the correlation of 'Internet Usage for Banking (%)' with other variables<br><br>
+   - Bar plot displaying the correlation between 'Internet Usage for Banking (%)' and other relevant variables<br><br>

-- /Data Visualization - Python.py
+- /Dataset Validation and Analysis - Python.py

    The Python script equivalent to the Jupyter notebook, containing the same visualizations using Matplotlib and Seaborn.
 This format provides flexibility for users who prefer to work with Python scripts.<br><br>